package-url/purl-spec/PURL-TYPES.rst

   must be lowercased.
 - The ``name`` is the repository name.
 It is not case sensitive and must be lowercased.
-- The ``subpath`` is used to point to a secondary action within a repository.
+- The ``subpath`` is used to point to the location of an action within a repository in the event there are multiple defined.
 It is not case sensitive and must be lowercased.
+If omitted, the package-url refers to the default action for the repository only.
 - The ``version`` is a commit SHA or release tag.
 - The ``repository_url`` refers to the GitHub instance that hosts the action you are using.
 If omitted, the default is assumed to be `https://github.com/`.
 - Examples::